ICR-SC/good-practice/docs/good/instructor/tuesday.md

 git merge experiment
 ```

+**[Aside Look at how this looks in the tool I have used]**
 ---

 ## Part 2.8 (starts at 41 min, takes 10 min): Resolving a Merge Conflict

-### What I Say:
-"Merge conflicts are one of the most common fears in git, but they're just git's way of asking for your help when two people change the same part of a file.
-Let's see how to create and fix a simple conflict."
+>Merge conflicts are one of the most common fears in git, but they're just git's way of asking for your help when two people change the same part of a file.
+Let's see how to create and fix a simple conflict.

 #### What I Type (Live Coding):
 ```bash